Sweng-Group-4/sweng-group-4/README.md

 sweng-group-4/public/animals/animals/dog/
 ```

-In the base repo directory (sweng-group-4/), run the following command to install the requirements:
+In the base repo directory (sweng-group-4/), run the following commands to install the requirements:

 ```
 pip install -r requirements.txt